Behappy123/market-maker/README.md

 1. Create a [Testnet BitMEX Account](https://testnet.bitmex.com) and [deposit some TBTC](https://testnet.bitmex.com/app/deposit).
 1. Get dependencies: `python setup.py install`
   * This will create a `settings.py` file at the root.
 Modify this file to tune parameters.
-1. Edit settings.py to add your BitMEX username and password and change bot parameters.
+1. Edit settings.py to add your [BitMEX API Key and Secret](https://testnet.bitmex.com/app/apiKeys) and change bot parameters.
+  * Note that user/password authentication is not supported.
   * Run with DRY_RUN=True to test cost and spread.
 1. Run it: `./marketmaker [symbol]`
-1. Want faster authentication?
-Create [an API Key](https://testnet.bitmex.com/app/apiKeys)
 1. Satisfied with your bot's performance?
 Create a [live API Key](https://www.bitmex.com/app/apiKeys) for your BitMEX account, set the `BASE_URL` and start trading!